Monotype system: Mould

 Another part of the mould is called the crossblock.
 While the metal is injected into the mould, it seals the room where the character is formed.
 When the cast is done, the now solid metal needs to leave the mould.
 The crossblock will move to the side of the machine.
 When the crossblock travels: starting above the metal injector and below the matrix, it travels to the ejection site, shaving the foot of the sort as it moves.

 When the crossblock is at its maximum, the mould-blade will push the sort inside the typecarrier.
 This piece moves in front the mould-opening and takes the sort in.
 A spring inside the typecarrier holds the sort such that it can not turn.
 The crossblock and the typecarrier move back, and the character is pushed inside the character-channel.
 At the same moment the next sort is cast.

 The typecarrier is firmly connected to the crossblock of the mould, and it controls the movement of the crossblock.

 Inside the character-channel the line is built, until it is finished, and a combined 0075-0005 code instructs the caster to move the finished line at the galley.

 This all takes less than half a second – the caster casts 140 sorts a minute or better in all but the earliest models, depending on the size of the font cast.

 The mould is water-cooled, through special passages, or cavities.
-This enables it to cast at such a high rate without getting too hot to continue.
+This enables it to cast at a high rate without getting too hot to continue.
 Special mould oil is used to lubricate the moving pieces inside of the mould and prevent buildup of carbon particles due to the very high temperatures inside the mould.